kartAI/NORD-FKB/README.md

 # Task list

+**Notes: 9th april**
+* [Sander]:
+   * Make two notebooks (object detection and segmentation) that demonstrates benchmarking a model on the dataset
+   * Deadline 9th May
+* [Marianne, Ben, Ivar]:
+   * Todo: produce complete data set with quality report per area/data region
+   * Deadline 9th May

 **Notes: 13th februar**
 * [Marianne]: The vector data is last updated in one single project.
 And does not match with the newest imagery.
    * Possible to split the vector data to the matching image?